Loucheiz Purifoy

-Loucheiz Purifoy (born December 16, 1992) is an American professional gridiron football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+Loucheiz Purifoy (born December 16, 1992) is an American professional football defensive back.
 Purifoy played college football for the University of Florida.
-He signed with the Indianapolis Colts as an undrafted free agent after the 2014 NFL Draft, and has also been a member of the Seattle Seahawks, BC Lions, Saskatchewan Roughriders, and Ottawa Redblacks.
+He signed with the Indianapolis Colts as an undrafted free agent after the 2014 NFL draft, and has also been a member of the Seattle Seahawks, BC Lions, Ottawa Redblacks, Saskatchewan Roughriders, and Edmonton Elks.

-Early years
+Early life

 Purifoy was born in Pensacola, Florida.
 He attended Pine Forest High School in Pensacola, where he played high school football.
 He played quarterback, running back and wide receiver in the Eagles' split-back veer offense.
 He was also a long jumper and sprinter for the Pine Forest track team.
 Purifoy was a standout in the long jump and triple jump, posting personal marks of 7.21 meters and 14.68 meters, respectively.
 In addition, he competed in the 200 meters, recording a personal best of 22.08 seconds.

 College career

 Purifoy accepted an athletic scholarship to attend the University of Florida, where he played for coach Will Muschamp's Florida Gators football team from 2011 to 2013.
 As a true freshman in 2011, he played in all thirteen games as a reserve cornerback and on special teams.
 As a sophomore in 2012, he started twelve of thirteen games, recording 51 tackles.
 As a junior in 2013, he started seven of eleven games, recording 24 tackles, two interceptions and two quarterback sacks.

-On November 30, 2013, Purifoy announced that he would forgo his senior season and enter the 2014 NFL Draft.
+On November 30, 2013, Purifoy announced that he would forgo his senior season and enter the 2014 NFL draft.